bliu-22/android-mvvm-d1ctionary/README.md

 - The awesome free dictionary api: https://dictionaryapi.dev/

 ## Limitations and things to improve
-- There is a bug where somtimes the search suggestion doesn't always update correctly when fetching from network and requires manual update by changing the query text.
+- ~~There is a bug where somtimes the search suggestion doesn't always update correctly when fetching from network and requires manual update by changing the query text.~~ (Fixed)
-- Should probably add a loading animation while fetching data from network.
+- Consider adding a loading animation while fetching data from network.
 - Implement pagination for search list
-- Maybe it's better to replace swipe to delete with a hold to delete feature
+- Consider replacing swipe to delete with hold to delete

 ## Challenges
 - The implementation of MVVM can be quite challaneging at first, but I did start to see the huge benefit it has during the process of building this project.